 Vote-by-mail & Absentee

-COVID-19 UPDATE: All voters are eligible to use the “temporary illness” excuse to request an absentee ballot.
+COVID-19 UPDATE: All voters may use the excuse "temporary or permanent illness or disability" to request an absentee ballot.

 Early Voting In New York